PaNOSC-ViNYL/libpyvinyl/README.md

  simulation softwares in a natural way.
-The vast differences with respect to parameter names, unit conventions, configuration syntax, i.e. the user interface, is, hence, overcome creating a `libpyvinyl` complaiant API for each simulation software.
+The vast differences with respect to parameter names, unit conventions, configuration syntax, i.e. the user interface, is, hence, overcome creating a `libpyvinyl` compliant API for each simulation software.

 ## Software specific APIs based on libpyvinyl